Scotland Flag

 That's the rambling reason why all of this is here, halfway down a random peninsula in one of the soggier parts of Scotland.

 There is, however, a shorter version that can be spelled out in two words... rainfall!
-That and the relatively mild winters that they've got with their old pal the Gulf Stream to thank for or the North Atlantic Drift if you go with current conventions.
+That and the relatively mild winters that they've got with their old pal the Gulf Stream to thank for or the North Atlantic Drift, which is what they're calling it these days.

-Harry George Younger, the younger, would later gift the estate and in 1929 the Royal Botanic Garden Edinburgh was finally able to uproot shedloads of Chinese shrubs they'd found themselves nursing.
+Harry George Younger, the younger, would later gift the estate and in 1929 the Royal Botanic Garden Edinburgh was finally able to uproot and replant shedloads of Chinese shrubs they'd found themselves nursing.

 The rest, as they say, is Gaoligongshania megalothyrsa or it would be if they could actually say it.